 ’Tis the Season for Religious Accommodations

 The holiday season is the busiest time of year for many employers.
 It’s also when you’re flooded with time-off-work requests for religious observances.
 What are your obligations when it comes to accommodating the requests?
 The answer is important, considering the costs associated with getting it wrong.
-According to the Equal Employment Opportunity Commission (EEOC), employers paid applicants and employees more than $11 million in monetary benefits last year as a result of religious discrimination charges.
-And that doesn’t include amounts paid through settlements of the claims.
+According to the Equal Employment Opportunity Commission (EEOC), employers paid applicants and employees more than $9 million in monetary benefits last year as a result of religious discrimination charges.
+And that doesn’t include amounts obtained through litigation of claims.
 Read on to ensure your company is equipped to handle religious accommodation requests during the holiday season.

 Religion Under Title VII